Freshwater Molluscan Shells

 Gastropoda (Snails)

-Neritinidae: Thick walled colorful shells with shelly operculum, mostly tropical, related to the marine nerites.
+Neritinidae: Thick walled colorful shells with shelly operculum, mostly tropical, related to the marine

 Valvatidae: Small white snails, widely umbilicate.

-Other freshwater snails: A few species from generally marine families
+Other freshwater snails: A few species from generally marine families.

-Pleuroceridae and other Cerithioidian families: Thick-walled shells, often high-spired, may have sculpture and be colored, or with color bands.
-North America, Africa, Asia, South America
+Pleuroceridae and other Cerithioidian families: Thick-walled shells, often high-spired,

 Thiaridae: Similar to the Pleuroceridae, mainly tropical.

-Freshwater pulmonate snails: Thin walled shells, world-wide, usually weakly colored, may be
+Freshwater pulmonate snails: Thin-walled shells, worldwide, usually weakly colored, may be

-planispiral (Planorbidae), or restricted to certain geographic locations such as
+Planorbidae), and may be restricted to certain geographic locations such as

-temperate South America (Chilinidae)
+temperate South America (

-or New zealand (Latiidea)
+or New zealand (

 Freshwater limpets: Thin, small, saucer or cap-shaped shells, not closely related to marine limpets.